Capt B.C. Shust

 Material will be presented to students through readings in the course reference texts, during lectures augmented by assignments and through exercises and laboratory sessions.
 The course will cover many topics in a short period of time.
 It is therefore imperative that students read the material in the reference text before lectures; those who chose not to do so will be seriously disadvantaged.

-Students will have access to the instructor’s slides before lectures through the Lectures section of the course Web page.
+Students will have access to the instructor’s slides before lectures through the Content section of the course Web page.
 Slides are provided to minimize note taking during lectures to enable students to devote all their attention to understanding the material being presented.
 We expect students to be ready for each lecture with paper, pencil and copy of the course notes.

 Assignments and Quizzes

 Students will be required to complete assignments.
-Those will not be graded by the instructor, but they will be very good examples of questions that will be asked on weekly quizzes.
+These will not be graded by the instructor, but they will be very good examples of questions that will be asked on weekly quizzes.
 Quizzes will be marked in a binary fashion: those students who demonstrate understanding will receive 1, while those who do not will receive 0.
 Details will be available under the Labs and Assignments section of the course Web page.

 Students will complete a number of laboratories in order to assimilate the material discussed in class.
 Details will be available under the Labs and Assignments portion of the course Web page.
 All laboratory work will be done in groups of 2 students; students may team up with a student from the GEF330 section.